illuzn/esphome-april-soil-moisture-sensor/README.md

 1. Enable the temperature sensor.
 2. Calibrate the moisture reading with temperature.
+3. Calibrate the moisture reading with battery voltage.
+Theoretically the lower the voltage the lower the moisture reading.
-3. Automate OTA updates to the device.
+4. Automate OTA updates to the device.
 This isn't a priority for me since the device is mostly set and forget.

 ## Upstream Issues

 If you are messing with the yaml configurations outside of changing the presets in `testunit.yaml` and `secrets.yaml` you may encounter some build errors.
 This appears to be an upstream issue in ESPHome that can be resolved using the "Clean Build Files".

+This build will fail on ARM architectures (e.g. Raspberry Pi) because the upstream esp-idf in platformio hasn't been built for AArch64 as of writing (February 23).

 ## Acknowledgements